Dyllanjrusher/dsp/lessons/statistics/5-1-blue_men.md

 prob = dist.cdf(185.42) - dist.cdf(177.8) #Heights converted to cm
 ```

 ### So the probability of being able to apply, given that you are male is .343.
-To fix for total population.